abboudl/Chik-p/0-Initial-Setup-Stage/readme.md

 chmod 700 0-admin-machine-setup.sh
 ```

-2. Run the script
+2. Run the script as root

 ```
-./0-admin-machine-setup.sh
+sudo ./0-admin-machine-setup.sh
 ```

 3. If the script runs without errors, you have all the deployment tools you need (gcloud, Ansible, etc.)!